 Try serving with spaghetti noodles.
 If you’re on a whole30, serve with zucchini noodles or sweet potato noodles.Print

-Chicken thighs dusted with flour, seared then finished in creamy sauce with lemon and capers.
+Chicken thighs dusted with flour, seared then simmered in a delicious lemon and caper sauce.

 2 bone-in, skin on chicken thighs